 Historic Charles Bridge – Prague

-Prague – is the capital and the largest city of the Czech Republic.
+Prague, that you see on our live stream camera – is the capital and the largest city of the Czech Republic.
 In Prague lives around 1.3 million inhabitants.
 The city is famous for having the largest castle in the world, which is covering 18 acres and it is included in the Guinness book of records.
 Prague, which you can see on this live cam, is divided into 10 different districts.
 The capital of Czech Republic is also known as the capital of Bohemia.
 Prague played an important role to the Bohemian Reformation.
 It was founded during the Romanesque, Gothic, Renaissance and Bohemian eras and was the capital of the Kingdom of Bohemia.
 It was also a home for Charles IV and an important city to the Monarchy.
 Prague played an important role to the Bohemian Reformation.

 Famous tourist destinations in Prague

 Charles Bridge (Karluv most), that also shows out webcam, was commissioned by Charles IV to replace the Judith Bridge that had been damaged by floods in 1342.
 The bridge construction was completed in 1402.
 Later it was decorated with 30 statues of saints with the most famous statue of St John of Nepomuk.
 A simple walk across the 14th century Bridge is one of the most enjoyable experiences in Prague.

 <iframe width="720" height="410" style="border:0" webkitallowfullscreen="true" scrolling="no" mozallowfullscreen="true" allowfullscreen="true" src="https://balticlivecam.com/lt/historic-charles-bridge-prague/?embed"></iframe><div>Broadcast is powered by <a href="https://balticlivecam.com/lt/historic-charles-bridge-prague/">Baltic Live Cam</a></div>